RobertHardyRss/2024-q1-javascript-basics/README.md

 # Learning JavaScript

-There will be awesomeness here soon
+There will be awesomeness here soon!